circle-info

 Quality gate

-Your quality gate is a set of conditions that tells you whether or not your project is ready for release.
-With the Clean as You Code approach, your Quality gate should:
+Your Quality gates is a set of conditions that tells you whether or not your project is ready for release.
+To support improving code quality as you write, your quality gate should:

-• Focus on New code metrics – When your quality gate is set to focus on new code metrics (like the built-in Sonar way quality gate), new features will be delivered cleanly.
+• Focus on New code metrics – When your quality gate is set to focus on new code metrics (like the built-in Sonar way quality gate), new features can be delivered with high code quality and security.
 As long as your quality gate is green, your releases will continue to improve.

 • Be a reliable measure of code quality - When you consistently have a passing quality gate, you have a clear indication that developers can maintain high standards on all new code.